 - Set aside a housekeeping time.
 Maybe it’s from 6:30-7:00 each night.
 The kids clean their rooms and put away their things.
 Your spouse does the dishes and cleans the kitchen.
 You can vacuum and tidy up the primary living areas.
-Save the bigger tasks for the weekends.
+Save the bigger tasks, like laundry, for the weekends.

 - It helps to work together.
 It lessens the resentment.
 If everyone is working at the same time, no one has room to complain.

 - Set a timer and make a race out of it.
 Several pairs of hands working hard for thirty minutes each day can accomplish a lot.

 - Inspect what you expect.
 View yourself as a quality control inspector.
 Have expectations and ensure that they’re being met.
 Do a regular inspection and let the appropriate person know how they’re doing.
 Give praise and don’t be afraid to deal out a little punishment.

 - Deal with your spouse.
 It’s easy to boss the kids around.
 The spouse is a little trickier.
 You know their soft spots.
 Use them to your advantage!
 Bribery can help, too.

 - Be flexible and patient.
 Creating new habits and routines can take time.
 No one is going to perform a chore in exactly the same way you would.
 If you want perfection, do it yourself.
 Flexibility and patience will be appreciated by all.
 You’ll also avoid driving yourself crazy in the process.

 - Go on strike if necessary.
 He only needs a few days without a clean shirt to realize that he’s fighting a losing battle.
 Be strong!